nazarovsky/ciliegino/README.md

 Q & A
 -----
-- What the hell is Ciliegino?
+-- Q. What the hell is Ciliegino?
-- It's a small "cherry" tomato :)
+-- A. It's a small "cherry" tomato :)